NewsAppsUMD/first-news-app-umd/docs/index.rst

 Act 2: Hello Flask
 ******************

-Use pip on the command line to install `Flask <http://flask.pocoo.org/>`_, the Python "microframework" we'll use to put together our website.
+Use pipenv on the command line to install `Flask <https://flask.palletsprojects.com/en/2.0.x/>`_, the Python "microframework" we'll use to put together our website.

 .. code-block:: bash

-    $ pip install Flask
+    $ pipenv install Flask

 Create a new file called ``app.py`` where we will configure Flask.